Saara hardwickii: Burrow

 Hardwicke's spiny-tailed lizard excavates a sloping zig-zagging or spiralling tunnel of 6 to 8 cm diameter and over 2 m long for itself.
 The tunnel has an entrance which is flush with the ground and ends in a small chamber.
 S. hardwickii is solitary in the burrow, but hatchlings may stay with the mother initially.

 The lizard basks close to the entrance of its burrow.
 It is very alert and smoothly slides into its burrow at the first hint of danger.
 The spiny-tailed hibernates through the winter and emerges in spring.
 By the time it is ready for hibernation, the lizard puts on long strips of fat on each side of the backbone which presumably enables it to survive the long winter months.

 Projected agricultural growth would cause considerable declines of Hardwicke's spiny-tailed lizard (>20%) populations.

 Food

 Hardwicke's spiny-tailed lizard is largely herbivorous and its teeth are adapted for a plant diet which comprises the flowers and fruits of the kair (Capparis aphylla); the beans of khejri (Prosopis spicigera); the fruit of Salvadora persica, and grass.
 In locust-breeding areas the spiny tailed lizard has been known to feed on nymphs and adults of the locust.

 In summer it tends to forage more in the mornings feeding to a greater extent on insects, and in the monsoons it feeds principally on herbs and grasses.

 Breeding biology

-Hardwicke's spiny-tailed lizard breeds in spring after emerging from hibernation.
-It lays white, pigeon-sized eggs.
+S. hardwickii is oviparous.
+Sexually mature adults of Hardwicke's spiny-tailed lizard breed from June to September.
+The female lays white, pigeon-sized eggs.
+Clutch size is 8–15 eggs.